 IntelliZoom offers a slightly different way to make money without taking up too much of your time.
 The great thing is, you don’t need to be technically minded and you just have to follow simple instructions.

-Who is IntelliZoom?
+What is IntelliZoom?

 IntelliZoom is owned by UserZoom an American company based in California.
 They also have offices in Denver, London, Manchester and two in Spain.
 IntelliZoom was previously known as WhatUsersDo, until it was acquired by UserZoom.

 It will take you just a few minutes to join.
 All you need to do is complete a few profile questions and confirm your email address.
-Then, you wait for surveys that match your profile and you can start earning.

 UserZoom does not show you a record of the tasks you have tried or completed.
 The only way for you to keep track of your expected payments is through the emails they send you.
-A minor inconvenience, but annoying still the same.
+A minor inconvenience, but annoying, still the same.

 The $8 surveys last for a maximum of 15 minutes, so that’s a slightly more impressive $32 per hour.